 High Holy Days 2017/5778 at Beth Shalom

 We look forward to gathering as one family and community for worship during this special time.
 We invite you, your family and your friends to join us at this time of reflection and observance.
-We ask that all guests, including relatives of members, register by completing the Guest Ticket Request Form.
+We ask that all guests, including relatives of members, register by contacting the office at 919-858-7777.
 We also offer babysitting and youth programming during Rosh Hashanah Day One and Yom Kippur Morning Services.
-You may click here to learn more and register your children.
+If you wish to register your children, please contact the office.
 While we do not charge non-members to attend our services, we ask that you consider making a donation, so that we may continue to offer programs and serve our community (suggested donation amount: $100.00 per ticket).
 If you wish to make an online donation, please click here.

 Below is a schedule of our High Holy Days Services and a description of our additional services.
 We look forward to sharing this special time with you, and we hope that we can help make the High Holy Days a meaningful experience for you.

 |Erev Rosh Hashanah||Wednesday, September 20, 2017 at 7:30 p.m.|

 |Rosh Hashanah Day One Service||Thursday, September 21, 2017 at 9:30 a.m.|

 |Tashlikh (see below)||Thursday, September 21, 2017 at 4:00 p.m. at